October 31 is the scariest day of the year, and it has nothing to do with Halloween.

 2. Strive to maintain, not lose

-Look, it’s hard enough to lose weight the rest of the year.
+Look, it’s hard enough to lose weight any time of the year.
 The holidays present so many opportunities to fall off the calorie wagon it’s unrealistic to think you can continue to lose weight.
 So give yourself slack and simply focus on keeping things status quo.
 Enjoy yourself but keep it within reason.

 3. Case the joint first